marc2332/bliss/doc/docs/shell_cmdline.md

 * The default one is the *"Bliss shell panel"* used to enter user commands and to display majority of answers to commands.
 * The *Scan panel* is used to display output of scans.
-It is automaticaly displayed when a scan starts.

-This behaviour has been introduced in order to avoid the used to be flooded by scan outputs.
+This behavior has been introduced in order to avoid the used to be flooded by scan outputs.

-The `F5` key is used to switch between thoses two panels.
+The `F5` key is used to switch between theses two panels.

 #### Deactivating Tmux (terminal multiplexer) usage